cskylab/cskylab/tpl-cskylab/ubt2004srv-kvm/README.md

 - Follow the procedure in [Ubuntu 20.04 server setup](./cs-ubt2004srv-setup-ubuntu-server.md) to perform a clean installation of Ubuntu server 20.04.

-### Configure kvm hosts
+### Install kvm hosts

-- Clone your cSkyLab installation repository in your local machine if you haven't done before.
+- Clone your cSkyLab installation repository in your local machine if you haven't done it before.
 - Open terminal window in `kvm-main` or `kvm-aux` folder, depending on what machine you're configuring.
 - Connect **only** the following NIC's
   - IPMI